Sheehace/WatershedDEMLab/README.md

 The WatershedDEMLab-master folder contains three subfolders:

-**Demdata:** A folder containing example DEMs.
+-**Demdata:** A folder containing example DEMs.
 It is also a convenient location for users to store their own DEMs.

 **Input:** A folder containing the Input.csv file.
 This file feeds parameter values into the WatershedDEMlab.py script.